 - Fill jar roughly ⅔ full with the mixture, packing it down as you go, to remove air pockets.

-I usually make a plug or cap by cutting a thin slice of rutabaga, about 5mm thick and about the same diameter as the widest part of the jar.
+I usually make a plug or cap by cutting a thin slice of rutabaga or swede, about 5 mm thick and about the same diameter as the widest part of the jar.
 You can then bend this to get it through the neck of the jar, then open it out and push it down on top of the carrot & radish mixture.
 Then put a weight on top of that, then top up the jar with the brine.

 The fermentation is usually very active to start, then settles down.
 I usually leave for ~8-10 weeks, depending on temperature, etc… I like the flavours to mellow and combine over the long ferment time – but I would suggest that the first time you make them, you open them and taste them every two weeks or so and see what you like best.
 After my ferment, the Radish is translucent it’s slightly soft/al dente, and the flavours have combined & mellowed.